Eroica/jekyll-hypertext-theme/README.md

 * No fixed font size to account for user preference (set in the browser)
 * CSS is put into `<head>` (only on landing page) to improve loading speed

-Noto Sans (400, 600) is included in `assets/fonts/`, and currently sub-set to Latin characters which yields about 20&nbsp;KB per file.
+Inter (400, 600) is included in `assets/fonts/`, and currently sub-set to Latin characters which yields about 20&nbsp;KB per file.

 ## License